dengxinb2315/TGS-comparison-for-bacteria-6mA/README.md

 ## Data available
 Oxford Nanopore's basecall model is updated frequently, we recommend using the latest basecaller model for re-calling.
 All raw signal files are uploaded to the NCBI (BIOPROJECT:[PRJNA1119015](https://ncbi.nlm.nih.gov/bioproject/?term=PRJNA1119015)).

+For now, the raw sequencing files are suppressed, details can be found [here](http://ftp-trace.ncbi.nlm.nih.gov/sra/review/SRP511146_20240709_121051_f2fc6039cf8effd72bb50da4390115f6).
+If you need raw files now, please contact xindeng@cityu.edu.hk or beifanglu2-c@my.cityu.edu.hk.

+We are pleased to help.

 ## Code available

 System requirement: Ubuntu 16.04; R version: 4.3.1.